saran310/prototype/README.md

-# 🧠 Disease Prediction & Handwritten Prescription OCR Web App
+#  Disease Prediction & Handwritten Prescription OCR Web App

-This web application allows users to:
+Welcome to your smart medical assistant!
+This web application is designed to help users:

-- Predict a possible disease based on entered symptoms.
+  Predict possible diseases by simply entering their symptoms.

-- Upload handwritten prescriptions to extract medication details using OCR (Optical Character Recognition).
+  Upload handwritten medical prescriptions and get the content digitized using OCR (Optical Character Recognition).

+It’s built with simplicity in mind — whether you’re a doctor digitizing notes or a patient trying to understand symptoms or prescriptions.
 ---

-## 📌 Features

-### 🔍 Disease Prediction
+##  What It Can Do

+###  Predict Diseases from Symptoms
 - Users can enter symptoms such as `fever, cough, headache` into a text box.
 - Upon clicking the **Predict** button, the system suggests a probable disease using a trained machine learning model.

-### 📷 OCR-based Prescription Analysis
+### Understand Handwritten Prescriptions
 - Users can upload a scanned or photographed handwritten prescription.
 - The system extracts readable medical content (like medication names and dosage) using OCR.
 - This helps digitize and interpret handwritten doctor notes.

 ---

-## 🛠️ Tech Stack
+## 🛠 Tech Stack

 | Layer           | Tools Used                                           |
 |----------------|------------------------------------------------------|